Drug and Alcohol Treatment Services

 - Educational groups when the patient's medical condition is within acceptable guidelines

-Board-certified physicians, nurses, social workers, licensed drug and alcohol counselors, case managers, and milieu counselors work directly with each patient on a daily basis to provide a safe environment, treatment and education.
+Board-certified physicians, nurse practitioners, nurses, social workers, licensed drug and alcohol counselors, case managers, and milieu counselors work directly with each patient on a daily basis to provide a safe environment, treatment and education.
 Board-certified family practice doctors provide consultation on a daily basis for medical issues.
 Consultations for other special medical concerns are available, as needed.

 Treatment Program ComponentsOur Chemical Dependency treatment services, provided by our specialized staff, also include: